dishantj4/Tennis/README.md

--Should return game score as "Fifteen Love" when player one wins first point -Should return game score as "Player One Wins"  when player one wins 4 and player two wins 2 points -Should return game score as "Deuce" when at least three points have been scored by each player, and the scores are equal
+-Should return game score as "Fifteen Love" when player one wins first point -Should return game score as "Player One Wins"  when player one wins 4 and player two wins 2 points -Should return game score as "Deuce" when at least three points have been scored by each player, and the scores are equal -Should return game score as "Player One Advantage" when  player one scores one point post deuce

 ````